silvercart/silvercart/docs/en/01_Techbase/01_Develop/10_How_to_extend_SilverCart_Tax_Handling.md

 Basically, SilverCart works with static tax rates, created in backend and related to the products.

-But there are some cases where it is necessary to have a dynamic tax handling, e.g. dependant on some customer data like the customers shipping country.
+But there are some cases where it is necessary to have a dynamic tax handling, e.g. dependent on some customer data like the customers shipping country.

 ### What do I need to extend the SilverCart Tax Handling?

 Well, we use the decorator pattern to extend the tax handling, so you need a decorator.

-First, let's create MySilvercartTaxDecorator.php to add the custom handling to the tax system.
+First, let's create MyTaxExtension.php to add the custom handling to the tax system.

 What we need to do that is an extension of DataObjectDecorator which provides the method getTaxRate(). getTaxRate() needs to return the tax rate as a Float value.

-The decorator in /mysite/code/MySilvercartTaxDecorator.php should look like that:
+The decorator in /mysite/code/Model/Product/MyTaxExtension.php should look like that:

 	:::php
 	<?php

+    namespace MySite\Model\Product;

+    use SilverStripe\ORM\DataExtension;

 	/**
-	 * Decorates SilvercartTax.
+	 * Decorates SilverCart\Model\Product\Tax.
 	 *
 	 * @author Sebastian Diel <sdiel@pixeltricks.de>
 	 * @since 06.11.2013
 	 */
-	class MySilvercartTaxDecorator extends DataObjectDecorator {
+	class MyTaxExtenion extends DataExtension {

 		/**
 		 * Overwrites SilverCart's original tax handling.